-Achieving patient-centered care across the spectrumMay 13th, 2014 in Health /
+Achieving patient-centered care across the spectrumMay 13, 2014 in Medicine & Health / Health

 Providing patient-centered care consistently in clinical practice requires practitioners who are able to recognize that different clinical situations require different approaches and are skilled enough to adapt.

 Across the range of health-care problems, patient-centered care has been found to be associated with improved patient outcomes, including improved self-management, patient satisfaction, and medication adherence, and some studies have found evidence for improved clinical outcomes.
 Data from surveys and research indicate that clinicians often do not take patients' perspectives into account during the decision-making process.
 This is because clinicians are often challenged by the diversity of situations that arise.

 Dr. Glyn Elwyn of the Dartmouth Center for Health Care Delivery Science is the principal investigator of a study in the current issue of Annals of Family Medicine.
 Elwyn said that practitioners could use or integrate two methods: shared decision making and motivational interviewing when discussing options for treatment with patients.

 When patients face tough treatment decisions, shared decision making alone is appropriate.
 And where clinicians perceive a need to change behavior to improved health outcomes, motivational interviewing can be used.
 Many clinical consultations may require elements of both approaches.

 "Clearly, different situations require different communication approaches," Elwyn said.
 "Each situation has different psychosocial, cultural and medical implications."

 Shared decision making is a method where clinicians and patients make decisions together using the best available evidence.
 Patients are encouraged to consider available screening, treatment or management options and the likely benefits and harms of each.
 It is used to support patients in making health care decisions where there is more than one reasonable option.